Discrete Diffusion-Based Model-Level Explanation of Heterogeneous GNNs with Node Features: Hyperparameters

-For GNN training, the hyperparameters for GraphSAGE include a learning rate of 0.005 and a weight decay of 0.001.
-The hyperparameters for HAN include a dropout of 0.6, a learning rate of 0.005, and a weight decay of 0.001.
-The GCNs use learning rate of 0.0005, weight decay of 5e-4 and dropout of 0.3.
-For graph generation using Diffusion Models, we use a batch size of 32, a learning rate of 0.0002, a weight decay of 1e-12, and diffusion steps of 5000.
-For node feature generation using discrete diffusion, we use a batch size of 32, a learning rate of 0.05, a weight decay of 1e-2, and diffusion steps of 25,000.
-The hyperparameters used for training in TabDDPM include a batch size of 1024, a learning rate of 0.002, a weight decay of 1e-4, and diffusion steps of 1000.
+For GNN training, we use the following settings.
+GraphSAGE is trained with a learning rate of 0.005 and a weight decay of 0.001.
+HAN is trained with a dropout of 0.6, a learning rate of 0.005, and a weight decay of 0.001.
+For GCN training, on \textsc{MUTAG}, we use a dropout of 0.3 and a learning rate of 0.0005, whereas for synthetic datasets we use 0.5 and 0.005, respectively.

+For graph generation with diffusion models, we use a batch size of 256, a learning rate of 0.0002, a weight decay of 1e-12, and 5,000 diffusion steps.
+For DiTabDDPM, we use a batch size of 32, a learning rate of 0.05, a weight decay of 0.001, and 25,000 diffusion steps.
+For TabDDPM, we use the same hyperparameters as in the original implementation.